What You Can See in 5 – 10 Hours Between Flights

 10+ Hour Layover

-Longer layovers allow for a slower and more relaxed pace.
+Longer layovers allow for a slower pace and a more relaxed experience.

-What You Can See on a Layover Tour in Singapore
+What You Can See During a Singapore Layover

-Singapore’s compact layout allows visitors to experience different layers of the city within just a few hours.
+Singapore’s compact layout allows travellers to experience very different sides of the city within just a few hours.

 Marina Bay